OPS-E2E-PPE/VBA-Docs/api/Publisher.Page.IsTrailing.md

 ## Example

-The following example diplays for each page whether the page is a trailing or leading page in the publication.
+The following example displays for each page whether the page is a trailing or leading page in the publication.

 ```vb
 Dim objPage As Page